Blignaut24/NederLearn_V5/TESTING.md

 ![Test_Result!](/static/images/unit_test_urls.webp "Unit Test URL Result")
 <br>

 I focused on testing all the URL patterns in our blog application to make sure they work correctly.
 The test_urls.py file contains a series of tests that check if each URL connects to the right view function.
-For example, when someone clicks on the home page link, I verify it goes to our BlogPostList view, and when they want to create a new post, it properly connects to BlogpostCreateView.
+For example, when someone clicks on the home page link, I verify it goes to our BlogPostList view, and when they want to create a new post, it properly connects to BlogPostCreateView.

 ### What I Tested